 This is the highest-scoring two-in-one steam cleaner we've tested and it ran rings around the Thane H20 X5 in our tough tests.
 Admittedly it's more expensive than the X5, but it it's a brilliant cleaner, proving as good at removing grime from the kitchen floor as it is at sprucing up mucky grout and tiles.

 Another high-scoring two-in-one steam cleaner, though this model is only half the price of the Thane X5 mop.
 The handheld does a good job cleaning glass and rejuvenating tiles and grout while the main unit copes well on smooth floor surfaces - even when tackling sticky drink spillages.

 Thane H20 X5 - how the claims stack up

 The TV ads might make it look like a miracle mop, but only our independent tests cut through the marketing jargon to reveal if the Thane mop really is worth it.
-We examine how the key claims stack up against our tough steam cleaning tests below.
-Log in or try a £1 Which? trial to unlock the table and find out if the X5 lives up to its claims.
+We examine how the key claims stack up against our tough steam cleaning tests below. or to unlock the table and find out if the X5 lives up to its claims.